wiktoriakeller/notes-app/README.md

 * Creating, updating, deleting and filtering notes
 * User registration
 * User authentication and authorization using jwt tokens
-* Password recovery using user email
+* Password recovery (an email is send to the user)
 * Notes tagging
-* Public link generation to let guests view our private notes (note id is hashed using random salt)
+* Public link generation to let guests view our private notes (note id is hashed using a random salt)

 ## Endpoints
 | Request method 	|                    Path                    	|                                                                    Description                                                                   	|